-Dr. Seth Tarrer desires to work alongside his students as they come to hear, obey, and proclaim the living Word of God in the Old and New Testaments.
-From creation to the full realization of God’s kingdom here on earth, his goal is to equip students to take their place in this kingdom work now, as servants in the church and as a new people being fitted by the gospel to finally inhabit the garden abandoned so long ago.
+Dr. Tarrer desires to work alongside his students as they come to hear, obey, and proclaim the living Word of God in the Old and New Testaments.
+From creation to the full realization of God’s kingdom here on earth, his goal is to equip students to take their place in this kingdom work now, as servants in the church and as a new people being fitted by the Gospel to finally inhabit the garden abandoned so long ago.

 His research has primarily been in the History of Interpretation of Old Testament prophets, along with Old Testament ethics and moral formation.
 His interests and teaching include Biblical Hebrew, Theological Interpretation, Majority World theology, the cultural and literary contexts of the Old Testament, and hermeneutics.
 Dr. Tarrer is a member of the Society of Biblical Literature.